Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 What Are GMAT Graphics Interpretation Questions?

-Test takers familiar with the Classic GMAT will recognise GI questions from the old Integrated Reasoning section.
-The move to Data Insights did not change their structure — it changed the company they keep.
+The move to Data Insights did not change their structure.
 In DI, GI questions sit alongside Multi-Source Reasoning, Table Analysis, Two-Part Analysis, and Data Sufficiency.
-See our GMAT Focus Edition guide for full context.
+For context on how the full section is scored and structured, see our GMAT Focus Edition guide.

 The Structure of a GI Question

-Both blanks must be correct to earn the point.
-Getting the first blank right and the second wrong scores exactly the same as not attempting the question.
-If you are confident in one blank but uncertain about the other, reason through the second — moving on early does not protect your score.
+The critical rule on scoring: both blanks must be correct to earn the point.
+No partial credit is available.
+A question where you get the first blank right and the second wrong scores exactly the same as a question you did not attempt.
+That rule has a clear implication: if you are confident in one blank but uncertain about the other, always attempt the second.
+Working through both gives you a genuine chance at the full point; skipping the second guarantees zero.

 How Many GI Questions Appear on the GMAT?